aramis-lab/clinicadl_handbook/jupyter-book/deep_learning.md

-# Deep learning classification: application to neuroimaging
+# Deep learning: application to neuroimaging

 Deep learning is an ill-defined term that may refer to many different concepts.
 In this notebook, deep learning designate methods used to optimize a **network** that executes a task whose success